MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-usbkd-usbportmddevext.md

 ---
-title: usbkd.usbportmddevext
+title: "usbkd.usbportmddevext"
-description: The usbkd.usbportmddevext command displays a usbport _DEVICE_EXTENSION structure if one is present in a crash dump that was generated as a result Bug Check 0xFE.
+description: "The usbkd.usbportmddevext command displays a usbport _DEVICE_EXTENSION structure if one is present in a crash dump that was generated as a result Bug Check 0xFE."
 keywords: ["usbkd.usbportmddevext Windows Debugging"] ms.date: 05/23/2017
 topic_type: